efem1978/ruleflow/extensions/vscode/README.md

-VS Code Extension (Skeleton)
+VS Code Extension

-This is a minimal VS Code extension to showcase commands and UI hooks for the MCP Rules & Context Assistant.
-It delegates business logic to the Python MCP Server.
+This extension provides a thin UI for the MCP Rules & Context Assistant and delegates logic to the local Python MCP Server.

 Commands
-- MCP: Open Panel — shows a placeholder webview
+- MCP: Open Panel — open the assistant panel (rules/coverage/CI)

-Next steps
-- Wire save/commit/test interception to call MCP tools
-- Render memory rollup and plan from resources
+- MCP: Commit (run checks)
+- MCP: Push (run gates)

+Install
+- Build or download the `.vsix`, then install via VS Code: Extensions → More… → Install from VSIX.
+- Requires Python 3 on PATH (or set env `MCP_PYTHON_BIN`).

+License & Trial
+- Commercial license required.
+7‑day free trial available.
+- Activate using the CLI: `mcp-rules-assistant` (see repository docs for details).

+Notes
+- The server runs over stdio (no local HTTP/ports).
+Status is written to `.mcp/dashboard/*.json` for tooling/CI.